hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 });
 ```

 There is a very important thing happening under the hood.
-The `vm` object is available globally in the tests, and is automatically initialized before each test.
+The `simnet` object is available globally in the tests, and is automatically initialized before each test.

 > You don't need to know much more about that, but if you want to know in details how it works, you can have a look at the `vitest.config.js` file at the root of you project.